CarsonScott/HSOM/DOCUMENTATION.md

 	load(filename)

-_Initializes the SelfOrganizingMemory with parameters from a json file._
+_Initializes the SelfOrganizingNetwork with parameters from a json file._

 * __filename__ is a string that matches the directory of an existing json file.